 - Accessory Bones

 Our elders cared for us while we were growing up, and we want to make sure they have the best care possible.
-Dr. Hoy’s inpatient geriatric practice spans throughout the Greater Seattle and Eastside communities from Kenmore to Auburn, Seattle to Bellevue, where he sees groups of multiple patients in various care settings in addition to the office.
+Dr. Hoy’s inpatient geriatric practice spans throughout the Greater Seattle and Eastside communities from Shoreline to Auburn, Seattle to Redmond, where he sees groups of multiple patients in various care settings in addition to the office.
 These include inpatients in nursing homes, assisted living, memory care and adult family homes.
+[We are full and not accepting new facilities at this time.]

 To better care for those with dementia, Dr. Hoy has been certified by the Alzheimer’s Association in their essentiALZ Dementia Care and essentiALZ Plus Dementia Advanced Care certifications.
 He also brightens the lives of some of our community’s elders by speaking to them in their native Taishanese, Cantonese, Mandarin or Spanish during their treatments.